 Since it is not practical to visit thousands of stands, the condition of current vegetation was derived from a GIS vegetation layer.
 This file contains the sizes, shapes, locations and vegetation characteristics for all stands as they have been modified and affected by factors such as past timber harvest, tree growth and fires.
-A computer model in the analysis file contains the spatial data and ages of the stands derived by intersecting the GIS vegetation layer.
+A computer model in the analysis file contains the spatial data and ages of the stands derived by intersecting the GIS vegetation layer with the drainage layer.